Research Assistant Professor, NYU CUSP

-Daniela Hochfellner is a Senior Research Scientist and Research Assistant Professor at CUSP.
+Daniela Hochfellner is a Research Assistant Professor at CUSP.
 She also is an Adjunct Research Assistant Professor at the Institute for Social Research, Survey Research Center at the University of Michigan.

 For CUSP’s Data Facility, Daniela implements statistically grounded approaches to data integration, data use and dissemination of policies and procedures.
 She takes part in user support and quality assurance processes for data providers and data facility users.
 Her research addresses the economics of labor markets, migration, aging and health and ethics in human subject research.
 For instance, she has been studying the integration processes of immigrants.
 In addition, Daniela pursues research on labor market participation of older workers, and effects of social security reforms on retirement transition and health outcomes.
 Her work on research ethics addresses data confidentiality and methods of protecting privacy in the presence of an increasing demand of “big data” in social sciences.